 Soon summer will again bless the Virginia mountains.
 Once the tall oaks leaf out, that is.

-And I’m already thinking of my garden, Mary Randolph’s cookbook, and Hernando de Soto’s feral pigs.
+And I’m already thinking of my old garden, Mary Randolph’s cookbook, and Hernando de Soto’s feral pigs.
 All ingredients, more or less, in my dealings with one of the three American culinary sisters: corn, beans, and squash.
 A tale woven from the scraps of history.

-Last year’s wet, soggy summer foretold nothing good for my squash plants.
+That last year there in the mountains, a wet, soggy summer foretold nothing good for my squash plants.
 And yet, to my joy, the water-logged soil yielded more than the mildew spreading like talcum powder across my prolific yellow summer squash (Cucurbita pepo), also dubbed crookneck squash.

 Today, almost every cuisine in the world features squash — members of the gourd (Cucurbitaceae) family — in one form or another, be it the thicker-skinned varieties such as pumpkin or the thinner-skinned varieties of zucchini or opo squash.

 Summer squash a Southern staple

 Yellow summer squash holds a special place in the repertoire of many Southern cooks across America.
 There’s the popular Stewed Squash and the old standby, Pickled Squash.

 But another beloved Southern dish captured my fancy years ago: Squash Casserole, a gratin-like dish.
 Some cooks call it Baked Squash or Squash Pudding.
 Most recipes include a topping made from a sleeve of crushed buttery Ritz crackers, a quick answer to the problem of not having buttery breadcrumbs on hand.